pnovack-gottshall/ecospace/README.md

 Or downloaded directly in R using:

-library(devtools)   # Install 'devtools' package if not already done devtools::install_github("pnovack-gottshall/ecospace") library(ecospace)
+library(devtools)
+devtools::install_github("pnovack-gottshall/ecospace")
+library(ecospace)

 ## References

 Bush, A. and P.M.
 Novack-Gottshall.
 2012.
 Modelling the ecological-functional diversification of marine Metazoa on geological time scales.
 Biology Letters 8:
 151-155.

-The following manuscripts were accepted for publication in Paleobiology, provide more information on the package and its utility.
+The following manuscripts were accepted for publication in Paleobiology and provide more information on the package and its utility.
 Pre-prints are available on GitHub as pdfs; click the "Raw" button (near top-right) to download as a pdf file.